cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 2.3.
 Where can you get another overview about CrypTool
      -------------------------------------------------
 You can get a good overview of what CrypTool offers
+- within the online help (see "starting page"),
 - at the attached PDF presentation (title: "Cryptology with CrypTool") and
-- at the web site of CrypTool
-  (use the Menus "Features -> CrypTool Features" and "Media -> Screenshots"),
-- using the menu tree in appendix A.1 within the attached CrypTool scripts, or
+- using the menu tree in appendix A.1 within the attached CrypTool script,
-- within the online help (see "starting page").
+- auf der Webseite des CrypTool-Portals unter "Documentation" -> "CT Function",
+- auf der Webseite der CT1-Seite unter
+          "Documentation" -> "Features of CrypTool 1.4.3x" and "Screenshots" -> "Screenshots".